Whisingdilli71/webemu/README.md

 - Dark mode and 4 additional themes
 - Drag and drop ROM loading or URL input
 - Controller support out of the box
-- Vanilla JS and CSS — no frameworks
+- Vanilla JS and CSS, no frameworks

 ## Systems